Oregon Queer History Collective

 Nonprofit organization in Oregon, U.S.

-The Gay and Lesbian Archives of the Pacific Northwest (GLAPN) is an Oregon-based nonprofit dedicated to uncovering the history of sexual minorities in the Pacific Northwest.
-Founded in 1994, GLAPN works to collect, document, preserve and share historical data, artifacts and materials as and when they become available.
+The Oregon Queer History Collective (OQHC), formerly known as the Gay and Lesbian Archives of the Pacific Northwest (GLAPN), is an Oregon-based nonprofit dedicated to uncovering the history of the LGBTQ community in Oregon and the Pacific Northwest at large.
+Founded in 1994, OQHC works to collect, document, preserve and share historical data, artifacts and materials as they become available.
+They are part of a larger movement of queer community archives dedicated to preserving information that is often not present within traditional mainstream archives.

-As described by Portland State University, which collaborates with GLAPN, "GLAPN members are involved in many activities that promote a greater awareness and understanding of our long history - including processing collections and doing independent research."
-GLAPN's archives are located at the Oregon Historical Society.
+As described by Portland State University, which collaborated with the group: "GLAPN members are involved in many activities that promote a greater awareness and understanding of our long history – including processing collections and doing independent research."
+OQHC's archives are located at the Oregon Historical Society.